 Handicap International’s goal in Algeria is to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
-Seven national staff members and one expatriate carry out the organization's work in Algeria, which began in 1998.
+Eight national staff members and two expatriates carry out the organization's work in Algeria, which began in 1998.

 Although the situation and perception of people with disabilities in Algeria is changing, there is still some way to go before they are fully included in society.
 Disability legislation is relatively advanced in Algeria and a law on the promotion and protection of people with disabilities was passed in 2002, although not all of its application decrees have been published.
 However, functional enforcement of these laws has not yet been realized.
 Following the ratification of the Convention on the Rights of Persons with Disabilities (CRPD) in 2009, and the launch of a National Disability Survey in 2011, a new law is currently under development.